 Cesar Chavez Spray Pad

-Located in downtown, Albuquerque at Civic Plaza, this splash pad is free to the public and is a great way to cool down after exploring the city.
+Located in downtown Albuquerque at Civic Plaza, this spray pad is free to the public and is a great way to cool down after exploring the city.

 Watermania at Cliff's